 Where a significant functional relationship exists, the land supporting this relationship shall also be considered to be part of the ESHA, and the buffer zone shall be measured from the edge of these lands and be sufficiently wide to protect these functional relationships.
-Where no significant functional relationships exist, the buffer shall be measured from the edge of the wetland, stream, or riparian habitat that is adjacent to the proposed development.
+Where no significant functional relationships exist, the buffer shall be measured from the edge of the set and so the set and habitat that is adjacent to the proposed development.